 The medieval church was built of large blocks of sandstone laid in regular layers in the opus emplectum technique.
 It originally consisted of a single-nave (6.9 x 11.2 meters) and a four-sided chancel (4.35 x 5.17 meters).
 Perhaps on the west side there was a four-sided tower, giving the church a look similar to the romanesque building in Giebło.

 In the interior of the romanesque church there was probably originally an gallery (matroneum), located in the western part of the nave.
 This is evidenced by the base of a romanesque column decorated with corner crockets, later converted into a baptismal font, that supported the gallery.
-Both the nave and the presbytery were originally covered with a flat, wooden ceiling.
+Both the nave and the presbytery were originally covered with a flat, timber ceiling.
+Both parts were separated by an arcade with an archivolt set on impost cornices.
+These cornices were decorated with a relief with a vine flagellum.

 In the late gothic period, window openings were enlarged and they were given ogival forms.
 On the north side of the chancel, a sacristy was added, and the gable walls of the presbytery and nave were raised, changing the angle of the roof slopes.